 6. Hire Trained Instructors

-Your yoga students expect that your studio has trained instructors.
+Your yoga students expect that your studio has trained instructors who have followed a structured training manual.
 Your clients pay the fee you have set.
-So, naturally, they expect you to deliver high-quality services, trained instructors included.
-You should hire the instructors having the certificates from Yoga Alliance, known for providing yoga training.
+So, they naturally expect you to deliver high-quality services, with trained instructors included.
+You should hire an instructor with certifications Yoga Alliance, known for providing yoga training.
 As far as other certification bodies are concerned, make sure that they are genuine before hiring their trainers.

 7. Avoid Fake People